Highly rated schools and laid-back living in Selma

 Locals look forward to Bluebird Days in August

 Bluebird Days is a three-day festival sponsored by the Lions Club that signals the end of summer.
-“The high school years and years ago used to be called the Selma Bluebirds, and now we have Bluebird Days every August,” Felton says.
+“The high school, years and years ago, used to be called the Selma Bluebirds, and now we have Bluebird Days every August,” Felton says.
 “That’s an event that brings people from around the surrounding area, and alumni come back to town.”
 It’s a nearly 30-year tradition with carnival rides, vendors and live entertainment.
-A new event is Christmas in Selma.
-Now in its second year, the event rings in the holiday season with horse-drawn carriage rides, fire pits with s’more stations, a tree lighting ceremony and a Christmas parade.
+Christmastime in Selma includes horse-drawn carriage rides, firepits with s’more stations, plus a tree-lighting ceremony and a Christmas parade.

 Residents shop and dine in Muncie

-Pizza King, an Indiana franchise, is the lone restaurant in town.
+Pizza King, an Indiana franchise, is the lone restaurant in Selma.
 “We’re getting a Dollar General in town, but other than that, we have to go to Muncie,” Felton says.
-It’s a 10-minute drive to Walmart Supercenter on the city’s south side and a 15-minute jaunt to McGalliard Road, the hub of Muncie’s shopping and dining scene.
-Diners can shop at the Muncie Mall, which has about 20 stores, and choose from dozens of fast-casual chains on the busy strip.
-The locally owned bars, restaurants and boutiques of downtown Muncie are a straight shot down Route 32/Jackson Street.
+It’s a 10-minute drive to Walmart Supercenter and a 15-minute jaunt to McGalliard Road, Muncie’s hub for shopping and dining.
+The Muncie Mall has about 20 stores and dozens of fast-casual chains on the busy strip.
+Locally owned bars, restaurants and boutiques in downtown Muncie are a straight shot down Route 32/Jackson Street.

 Route 32 leads to the heart of Muncie

-Drivers can reach downtown Muncie on Route 32 within 20 minutes.
+Drivers can reach downtown Muncie within 20 minutes via Route 32.
 The closest emergency room is at IU Health Ball Memorial Hospital, also in Muncie.
-Selma is about 30 minutes from the Ohio border and about an hour and a half away from Indianapolis.
-A few trains cross the railroad tracks in Selma daily, but delays are rare.
+Selma is about 30 minutes from the Ohio border and about 90 minutes from Indianapolis.
+A few trains cross the town's railroad tracks every day, but delays are rare.

 Written By